aaxyi/classicraft/README.md

 -   FerriteCore - [Performance] Reduces memory usage of Minecraft
 -   memoryLeakFix - [Performance] Fixes a bunch of memory leak issues in Minecraft
 -   Nostalgic Tweaks 2.0 - [Core] The responsible for the nostalgic experience
--   Hybrid Beta World Gen (Data Pack) - [Core] The responsible for the nostalgic experience
+-   Hybrid Beta World Gen (Data Pack) or Cabbage Beta (Mod) - [Core] The responsible for the nostalgic experience

+## Choose your world generation!

+When creating a new world, you will be able to choose between two different world generation by selecting the world type to 'Beta' to use Cabbage Beta, or simply by letting it as the 'Default' and going to 'Data Packs' and selecting 'Hybrid Beta'.